agentmorris/MegaDetector/README.md

 ![Red bounding box on fox](images/detector_example.jpg)<br/>Image credit University of Washington.

-# How do I get started?
+## How do I get started with MegaDetector?

 If you're just considering the use of AI in your workflow, and you aren't even sure yet whether MegaDetector would be useful to you, we recommend reading the "[getting started with MegaDetector](collaborations.md)" page.